weseemahmed/weseemahmed2.github.io/_posts/2019-04-29-logistic-classification.md

 ### Unbalanced data

-For best results using logistic regression modeling, the data should be balanced, meaning the number of positive instances should be comparable to the number of negative instances.
+For the most accurate results when using logistic regression modeling, the data should be balanced (ie. the number of positive instances should be comparable to the number of negative instances).
 In the Credit_risk dataframe, there are approximately twice as many observations with negative target value as those with positive.
 This difference is not too big, so we can proceed with unmodified dataset.

 **NOTE:** Classification algorithms are very sensitive to unbalanced data and for strongly unbalanced datasets, the issue has to be properly addressed before training.
 The easiest solutions would be:
 * to reduce size of oversampled class or
 * to inflate the undersampled class.

-To reduce an oversampled class, it is recommended to select that class into a separate dataframe, shuffle the rows and select each n-th row from dataframe; number n is chosen so that two datasets - positive and negative classes - will have comparible sizes.
+To reduce an oversampled class, it is recommended to select that class into a separate dataframe, shuffle the rows and select each n-th row from dataframe; the number n is chosen so that two datasets - positive and negative classes - will have comparible sizes.

 To inflate the undersampled class, duplicate the undersampled class so that the final dataset has an approximetely equal number of positive and negative instances.
 Again, the recipe would be to separate into two datasets by the class, duplicate the rows of the undersampled class as many times as required, and then combine the datasets.